The role of compression

 Loose or damaged parts

-Low compression can sometimes be a result of loose or damaged parts.
-An engine is constantly vibrating which can result in bolts and other parts becoming loose over an extended period of use.
-As part of your routine maintenance, it is important to check for cracks in the engine, worn gaskets, loose bolts, and spark plugs.
-Excessive oil buildup on the other surface of your engine is a good indicator that you may have a damaged gasket or crack in the engine.
+Low compression can sometimes be caused by loose or damaged engine parts.
+Engines constantly vibrate, which can loosen bolts and other components over time.
+During routine maintenance, it’s important to inspect for cracks in the engine block, worn gaskets, loose bolts, and worn spark plugs.
+Excessive oil buildup on the engine’s external surfaces can be a good indicator of a damaged gasket or crack.

 Scored piston